1927 Michigan State Spartans football team: NC State

 In the season's final game, Michigan State traveled south to Raleigh to play NC State.
 On a muddy, waterlogged field, NC State won 19 to 0.
-The NC State team claims a Southern Conference title this year, with this contest arguably its biggest win.
+The NC State team claims a Southern Conference title this year, with this contest arguably its third biggest win after the wins over Florida and Clemson.
 Their captain and hall of famer Jack McDowall was cited as the best player in this his final game, despite his only scoring play being a pass for an extra point.